ellennickles/creative-coding-summer-21/homework-carrie.md

 #### In class:
 * Share inspirations.
-* Writing our own functions.
+* Using object literal to organize variables.
-* **Group Work:** use functions and loops to create patterns.
+* Introducing arrays.
-* Callback function and a little bit of DOM.
+* **Group Work:** makw a random selector.
-* Preview: objects and arrays.
+* An update to the drawing program.
 * Summary and homework assignment.

 #### Homework Assignment: